xibosignage/xibo-docker/README.md

 Similarly, Xibo's XMR server will be started listening on port 9505.
 If you would prefer to use an alternative port number, then you'll need to do so by changing the `XMR_PLAYER_PORT` option.

+There are lots of options concerned with setting up the Xibo CMS to send email.
+If you don't want Xibo to be able to send email messages, then you can ommit to configure those options and leave them at their default settings.

 Once you've made your changes to `launcher.env` and have saved the file, run